 By 1867 the business had even outgrown the new brewery and John was forced to convert the old Kingsdown Inn into offices and build a new pub across the road.

-Sons Thomas and James took over and Arkell’s continued to expand, still focusing on the boomtown of Swindon.
-The pubs would serve both Arkell’s and the community well as the railway works headed for its heyday after the turn of the century.
+After John’s death, sons Thomas and James took over and Arkell’s continued to expand, still focusing on the boomtown of Swindon.

 Arkell’s became a private limited company in 1927 with all shares owned by the family – as, indeed, is the case today.
 Now at the helm were James’ sons, Thomas Noel (later Sir Noel), James Graham and John Oliver Arkell.

 Despite the slow recovery period after the Second World War, a handful of new pubs were added to the Arkell’s estate and, in 1954, Peter Arkell, the eldest son of Sir Noel, joined the company as a director.